dev-kas/xel/README.md

 Xel uses GitHub Actions for continuous integration and automated releases:

-1. Every push to the main branch and pull requests are automatically built and tested
+1. Every push to the master branch and pull requests are automatically built and tested
 2. To create a new release:
    - Create and push a new tag with the version number: `git tag v1.0.0 && git push origin v1.0.0`
    - GitHub Actions will automatically build the binaries for all platforms